qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step7.md

 So anyone who has the right to read Secrets object may see what's inside, so it is not about the security, it is about the convenience.

 There are a lot of different [Secrets types](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types), but most of the time you will use the `Opaque` type.
 It is like the `.env` file in the Kubernetes ecosystem.
 The only difference between the `.env` file and Secret object is that all of the data in the Secrets objects is stored as a base64 encoded string.

+> Base64 is an encoding/decoding mechanism.
+The Kubernetes uses it for integrity.
+For example, the string '" %$.\' may cause some problems, but with base64 representation, it will look like: IiAlJC5c.

 Example:

 ```
 apiVersion: v1